jeremytammik/tbc/a/1446_point_bc_2017_sdk.md

 - Samples/GenericStructuralConnection
 - Samples/GeometryAPI/BRepBuilderExample
 - Samples/PlacementOptions
-- Structural Analysis SDK CodeCheckingConcreteExample CalculationPointsSelector
+- Structural Analysis SDK/Examples/CodeCheckingConcreteExample and CalculationPointsSelector

 Here is the procedure I used to produce that list: